jesscmoore/jesscmoore.github.io/_posts/2025-01-29-comparing_gists_git_jekyll_googlekeep.md

 `gh gists list`

-however this displays the unreadable gist name and last comment, which are not sufficient for me to find where I documented X. There are ways to query one's gists, however this is not easy.
+however this displays the unreadable gist name and last comment, which are not sufficient for me to find where I documented X. There are [ways to search for gists](https://gist.github.com/santisbon/2e1e9c69b58bdf4c9624219a44d40d83), however this is not easy.

 ### Github repo